By Patrick Henningsen

 About the author: Patrick Henningsen is an independent writer, filmmaker, communications consultant and managing editor of 21st Century Wire.

-READ MORE FALSE FLAG NEWS AT: 21st Century Wire War on Terror Files
+READ MORE NATO NEWS AT: 21st Century Wire War NATO Files